HomeResourcesAI Visibility vs. SEO

 AI Visibility

-Optimizing your business to be cited and recommended by AI platforms — ChatGPT, Perplexity, Google AI Overviews, Siri, and 4 more.
+Improving your business so AI systems can identify, verify, cite, and describe it — ChatGPT, Perplexity, Google AI Overviews, Siri, and 4 more.

 Both help people find your business.
 But the how, the where, and the what you optimize for are completely different.

-In 2026, a growing percentage of high-intent buyers skip Google entirely and ask an AI assistant directly: “What's the best HVAC company near me?” or “Find me a dentist in Orlando that takes my insurance.”
-If your business isn't optimized for AI search, you're invisible to those buyers — and you won't even know it.
+In 2026, more high-intent buyers ask an AI assistant directly: “What's the best HVAC company near me?” or “Find me a dentist in Orlando that takes my insurance.”
+If your business is not built for AI search, you may be missing from those answers.
+The only honest way to know is to measure it.

 The 6 Key Differences